kristinalillie/recipes/recipes/steel-cut-oatmeal.md

 ## Instructions

 Bring water to boil in a medium pot.
 Add oats, reduce heat and cover.
 With quick cooking oats cook for 7-10 minutes until oats are desired texture.
 Chop apple into small squares.
 When oatmeal is finished cooking split into four bowls then add 1/4 cup nuts and 1/4 cup blackberries to each bowl.
-Add milk then serve.
+Add milk then serve.s